alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 window.
 It doesn't have a way to learn anything it hasn't already learned from trying to predict the next character of text.
-Determining what it does know requires learning how to prompt GPT-3 to give the outputs you want, and those prompts may be very convoluted.
+Determining what it does know requires learning how to prompt GPT-3 to give the outputs you want, and not all simple prompts work.
 Finally, it has no notion of intent or agency.
 It's a next-word predictor.
-That's all it's trying to be, and I'd guess that trying to change its training loss to add intent or agency would be much, much more difficult than it sounds.
+That's all it is, and I'd guess that trying to change its training loss to add intent or agency would be much, much more difficult than it sounds.
 (And it already sounds quite difficult to me!
 Never underestimate the inertia of a working ML research project.)